AramDevops/Forex_AI_Predictor/README.md

 <img src="./screenpic1.png" />

-The app support also a Live Market Currency Chart and some quick information and news:
+The app support also a Live Market Currency Chart and some quick informations and news:

 <img src="./screenpic2.png" />